Car insurance for 22-year-olds

 Best cheap car insurance companies for 22-year-olds

-Car insurance companies vary greatly, not only in the rates charged, but in the coverage types, discounts, policy features offered and corresponding third-party rankings.
-To help you find the best auto insurance carriers that offer the most affordable insurance options, Bankrate’s insurance editorial team reviewed the best car insurance companies by market share in the nation.
+Car insurance companies vary greatly — not only in the rates charged but also in coverage options and customer service.
+To help you find the best auto insurance carriers with the most affordable premiums, Bankrate’s insurance editorial team reviewed the top companies by market share.

-We’ve included each company’s Bankrate Score, which is calculated on a five-point scale based on our assessment of coverage availability, options, discounts, price, customer service and financial strength, among other factors.
+We’ve included each company’s Bankrate Score, which is calculated on a five-point scale based on our assessment of coverage availability, options, discounts, price, customer satisfaction and financial strength, among a few other factors.
 If you are in the market for the best car insurance for 22-year-old drivers, comparing auto insurance rates from these five major providers may be a good place to start.

 |